 The vegetation of the Alps has been well studied ecologically.
-In the evergreen species, the same annual cycle of frost hardiness with hardening in late autumn and softening in spring can be observed as in the deciduous forests.
+In the evergreen species, the same annual cycle of frost hardiness with hardening in late autumn and dehardening in spring can be observed as in the deciduous forests.
 While spruce needles are killed by frosts as low as -7 °C in summer, they can still withstand -40 °C in winter.
 Although the alpine species grow much higher than the spruce, their maximum frost hardiness is usually lower (below -30 °C), because they overwinter under snow and are therefore not exposed to the low winter temperatures.
 Only Loiseleuria, which grows on wind-exposed sites that are impermeable in winter, has greater frost hardiness.
 In strong winds, the lowest temperatures are usually not reached in such locations, but the risk of frost-drought is increased.
 Loiseleuria, notwithstanding its xeromorphic leaf structure, dries out within 15 days in winter if left to hang freely.
-However, as it grows close to the ground in its natural aperate habitat, even in winter sunlight thaws the snow held between its shoots, allowing water uptake in between.
-The dwarf shrubs hibernating under snow are not exposed to frost dryness.
+However, as it grows close to the ground in its natural snow-free habitat, even in winter sunlight thaws the snow held between its shoots, allowing water uptake in between.
+The dwarf shrubs hibernating under snow are not exposed to frost drought.

-In summer, with frequent precipitation, the water balance is fairly balanced.
+In summer, with frequent precipitation, the water balance is fairly equalised.
 The plants are only exposed to high evapotranspiration for hours when there is strong radiation or strong wind.
 The latter is slowed down near the ground.
 The water supply of the soil is always good, even at superficially dry looking scree slopes or rocky sites.
 At such sites, plants have extensive root systems or taproots that penetrate deep into moist rock crevices, whereas normally the root system is spread very shallowly in the upper soil layers.
 The favorable water balance is reflected in the low cell sap concentrations of 0.8 to 1.2 MPa.
 Even in xeromorphic species such as Dryas octopetala, Carex firma and Androsace helvetica, it never reaches 2.0 MPa.
-It is perhaps more correct to speak of peinomorphs caused by N deficiency, since N uptake is more difficult at low soil temperatures.
+It is perhaps more correct to speak of peinomorphs caused by nitrogen (N) deficiency, since N uptake is more difficult at low soil temperatures.
 Lush hygromorphic herbs grow on nitrogen-rich sites, such as cattle paddocks.
 If one calculates the total water release of the plant cover of alpine grass communities, one arrives at 200 mm per year.
 The evaporation size depends mainly on the wind, it is therefore conditioned by the relief, but in the opposite sense as the snow deposition.

-In the alpine stage, the short vegetation period raises the question of sufficient substance production just as it does in the Arctic.
+In the alpine belt, the short vegetation period raises the question of sufficient substance production just as it does in the Arctic.
 The day length is shorter than in the Arctic, but radiation is stronger and the night temperature lower.
 Under favorable lighting conditions, 100 to 300 mg/dm2 of CO2 is assimilated per day.
 One month of good weather would be enough to accumulate sufficient reserves for the next year and for the seeds to mature.
 Since the growing season lasts three months, sufficient production is assured in any case.
 The primary production of the plant communities depends very much on the vegetation density.